particle-iot/docs/src/content/reference/datasheets/m-series/msom-datasheet.md

 {{!-- END do not edit content above, it is automatically generated--}}

-- All available PWM pins on the M SoM share a single timer.
+- All available PWM pins on the M-SoM share a single timer.
 This means that they must all share a single frequency, but can have different duty cycles.

 ### USB

-The M SoM supports a USB interface for programming the device and for USB serial (CDC) communications.
+The M-SoM supports a USB interface for programming the device and for USB serial (CDC) communications.
 The module itself does not contain a USB connector; you typically add a micro USB or USB C connector on your base board.
 It is optional but recommended.

 {{!-- BEGIN do not edit content below, it is automatically generated 15c79387-e8a2-418b-886f-a9439e41663b --}}